JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 ## GNU "IFUNC"/"ifunc"/"STT_GNU_IFUNC" and Runtime Dispathing

-Since Binutils version 2.20.1 or higher and GNU C Library version 2.11.1, there is GNU extension to ELF format that adds a new function type `STT_GNU_IFUNC`, the "I" in "IFUNC" stands for indirect, as the extension allows for the creation of indirect functions resolved at runtime.
+Since Binutils version 2.20.1 or higher and GNU C Library version 2.11.1, there is a GNU extension to ELF format that adds a new function type `STT_GNU_IFUNC`.
+The "I" in "IFUNC" stands for indirect, as the extension allows for creation of indirect functions resolved at runtime.

 Each "IFUNC" symbol has an associated resolver function.
 This function is responsible for returning the correct version of the function to utilize.